silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 Again, the `-o` option tells `ld` to save the executable file with the file name `sevn2` (so you can compare it with the machine code version of the program).
-The `-s` option just removes some unnecessary information from the executable file format. `ld` is even nice enough to mark the file as executable for us, so we don't have to `chmod` it like we did before.
+The `-s` is optional, but it makes the resulting machine code a little easier to read. `ld` is even nice enough to mark the file as executable for us, so we don't have to `chmod` it like we did before.
 So now:

     # ./sevn2
     # echo $?